geometric-intelligence/TopoBenchmark/README.md

   <img src="resources/workflow.jpeg" width="700">
 </p>

-The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see [:gear: Neural Networks](https://github.com/pyt-team/TopoBenchmarkX/blob/main/README.md#gear-neural-networks)) on numerous and varied datasets and benchmark tasks.
+The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see <a href="#gear-neural-networks">:gear: Neural Networks</a>) on numerous and varied datasets and benchmark tasks.

-Additionally, the library offers the ability to transform, i.e., _lift_, each dataset from one topological domain to another (see [:arrows_clockwise: Liftings](https://github.com/pyt-team/TopoBenchmarkX/blob/main/README.md#top-liftings)).
+Additionally, the library offers the ability to transform, i.e., _lift_, each dataset from one topological domain to another (see <a href="#rocket-liftings">:rocket: Liftings</a>).

 ## :jigsaw: Get Started